IBMTechSales/MoRE-AMA-Enablement/AMA-lab/README.md

     After the AMA Workspace is created, you have options to either `download` the Discovery Tool utility or `upload` existing data file.

-    In this lab, you learn how to download and install the Discovery Tool utility.
+      `In this lab, you learn how to download and install the Discovery Tool utility.`

-    First, you go to the `Discovery Tool` page and download different version of the utility based on your application server operating system.
+    - First, you go to the `Discovery Tool` page and download the discovery tool utility that fits to your application server operating system.

        The Discovery Tool page also shows the information on how to use the utility in command line to collect application data from WebSphere, WebLogic and Tomcat servers.

-    Next, you save the downloaded utility in your local workstation.
-This result is a file with a name like `**DiscoveryTool-Linux\_\<WORKSPACE\_NAME\>.tgz**` being downloaded and stored in your workstation **Downloads** directory.
+    - Next, you save the downloaded utility in your local workstation.
+This result is a file with a name like `DiscoveryTool-Linux\_\<WORKSPACE\_NAME\>.tgz` being downloaded and stored in your workstation **Downloads** directory.

-    To use the Discovery Tool, you need to extract the Discovery Tool tgz file using the information in the Discovery Tool documentation page.
+    - To use the Discovery Tool, you need to extract the Discovery Tool tgz file using the information in the Discovery Tool documentation page.

-    The extracting command unpacks the tgz file and save all Discovery Tool files in a `**transformationadvisor-\<VERSION\>**` directory.
+      The extracting command unpacks the tgz file and save all Discovery Tool files in a `transformationadvisor-\<VERSION\>` directory.

     a.
 Click **Open discovery tool (A)**.